fspv/claudecodeui-docker/README.md

 ## Automated Builds

-This repository automatically tracks the [claudecodeui](https://github.com/siteboon/claudecodeui) releases and builds updated Docker images:
+This repository automatically tracks both [claudecodeui](https://github.com/siteboon/claudecodeui) and [@anthropic-ai/claude-code](https://www.npmjs.com/package/@anthropic-ai/claude-code) releases and builds updated Docker images:

 ### Daily Automated Checks
-- A GitHub Action runs daily at 6:00 UTC to check for new claudecodeui releases
+- A GitHub Action runs daily at 6:00 UTC to check for new claudecodeui and Claude Code releases
-- If a new release is detected, it automatically triggers a Docker build
+- If a new release is detected, it automatically:
+  - Updates version tracking files
+  - Creates Git tags for the release
+  - Triggers a Docker build with the new versions
-- The system ensures you always have the latest stable version available
+- The system ensures you always have the latest stable versions available

 ### Manual Triggering
 You can also manually trigger builds: